Educational Interiors Showcase – Submission Guidelines

 - At least four additional 8″x 10″ photographs of the project that illustrate various aspects of the entry category.

 - If you are entering the Interior Renovation category, “before” and “after” photos are required.

 Selecting Your Page Layout

 When you enter the Educational Interiors Showcase, you choose how many pages you want dedicated to your project in the August issue of AS&U. Consider how you want to invest in exposure for the school/university and how much of the project additional pages let you show.
-Additional pages let you include a quote you provide from the school, bigger photos, a floor plan or rendering and allow readers to see all aspects of the design.
-Multi-page layouts have double the images in the SchoolDesigns.com gallery!
+Additional pages let you include a quote you provide from the school, bigger photos, a longer project description, and allow readers to see all aspects of the design.
+Multi-page layouts also have double the images in the SchoolDesigns.com gallery.